Menu

 • as coloured capsules

 The drug is normally swallowed or snorted in lines.
-When swallowed, it sometimes rolled up in a cigarette paper.
+When swallowed, it is sometimes rolled up in a cigarette paper.
 This method of taking the drug is known as ‘bombing’.

 This group of compounds are stimulants that can cause: